Time Tracking Software for Employees: What to Look For in 2026

 • Business purpose and how data will be used

-• Who has access to individual employee time data
+• Who has access to individual employee free time data

 • Data retention period and deletion procedures